 A New Day Will Be

-To create that all-important narrative arc, the quotations we selected were universal, contemporary and evoked the shared global experience of living through these days of crisis — touching on the silence, the isolation, the desire for human touch, the quest for a cure, then turning towards love, hope for the future and finally affirmation.
+To create that all-important narrative arc, the quotations we selected were universal, contemporary, and evoked the shared global experience of a one-worldness, of humanity separately and together living through those days of crisis.